ondanieldev/pokedex/README.md

 - Frontend was developed using ReactJS 18 and Typescript
 - It uses [ChakraUI](https://chakra-ui.com/) as the main component provider
-- It was developd following Atomic Design principles
+- It was developed following Atomic Design principles
 - [PokéAPI](https://pokeapi.co/) is integrated to provide Pokémon info
 - The backend is integrade as a custom API to provide complementar services
 - React Context API is used instead of Redux to setup hooks and shared components